DjanQuiltDB/djanquiltdb/docs/modules/contrib.rst

 Contrib packages
 ================

-The sharding library comes with some optional packages that can be installed as apps in `INSTALLED_APPS`.
-The packages are to be found in `sharding/contrib`.
+The djanquiltdb library comes with some optional packages that can be installed as apps in `INSTALLED_APPS`.
+The packages are to be found in `djanquiltdb/contrib`.

 Authentication
 --------------